MaCo117/dumpStats/README.md

 ```

 ## Credits
-dumpStats was written by Marcel Kebisek (marcel.kebisek@gmail.com) and is released under GNU GPL License v3.
+DumpStats was written by Marcel Kebisek (marcel.kebisek@gmail.com) and is released under GNU GPL License v3.